markjschreiber/mcp/src/aws-healthomics-mcp-server/README.md

 2. **Production Execution**:
    ```
    User: "Run my alignment workflow on these FASTQ files"
-   → Use StartRun with appropriate parameters
+   → Use StartAHORun with appropriate parameters
-   → Monitor with ListRuns and GetRun
+   → Monitor with ListAHORuns and GetAHORun
-   → Track task progress with ListRunTasks
+   → Track task progress with ListAHORunTasks
    ```

 3. **Troubleshooting**:
    ```
    User: "My workflow failed, what went wrong?"
-   → Use DiagnoseRunFailure for comprehensive analysis
+   → Use DiagnoseAHORunFailure for comprehensive analysis
    → Access specific logs based on failure type
    → Provide actionable remediation steps
    ```